vert-x/mod-mongo-persistor/README.md

 * `host` Host name or ip address of the MongoDB instance.
 Defaults to `localhost`.
 * `port` Port at which the MongoDB instance is listening.
 Defaults to `27017`.
 * `db_name` Name of the database in the MongoDB instance to use.
 Defaults to `default_db`.
+* `fake` If true then a fake in memory Mongo DB server is used instead (using Fongo).
+Useful for testing!

 ## Operations